1Password/solutions/1password/onepassword_sdks/demo-azure-function-create-item-and-share/README.md

 2. In the left sidebar, click **New Vault**.
 3. Name it something like `Automated Shares` and save.
 4. Do **not** grant any user or group access.
 Only the service account (next step) should reach it.
+5. Copy the vault ID from the URL: it looks like `https://[domain].1password.com/vaults/abcd1234efgh5678ijklmnop` — the `abcd1234...` segment is the ID.

 ### A2.
 Create a service account with item + share permissions